jimbopulos/README-generator/README.md

 ## Installation

+To begin:

-To begin: clone the repository to your local machine using the git clone command in your terminal.
-Then, open the directory in an editor of your choice.
-Next, you will need to have Node.js installed, and subsequently run `npm init` in your terminal and follow the prompts (user may also use `-y` flag in command to bypass prompts and intialize defaults).
-Following this, you will need to install inquirer using the command `npm i inquirer`.
-Lastly, run the command `node "file_name"` in your editor terminal to begin the prompts.
+1. Clone the repository to your local machine using the `git clone` command in your terminal.
+2. Open the directory in an editor of your choice.
+3. You will need to have Node.js installed: run `npm init` in your terminal and follow the prompts (user may also use `-y` flag in command to bypass prompts and intialize defaults).
+4. Install inquirer using the command `npm i inquirer`.
+5. Run the command `node index.js` in your editor terminal to begin the prompts.

 ## Usage